The best GPS watches: smart timepieces to keep every adventure on track

 More expensive than most

-The Garmin Forerunner 955 doesn't look flashy, but it's the best GPS running watch you can buy right now.
-For us, the biggest selling point is the incredibly accurate multi-band GPS, which can be set to switch to single-band mode in areas with good reception to conserve battery life.
-During a pre-measured 10km run, it was accurate to within a couple of meters despite the route taking me through two long tunnels.
+The Garmin Forerunner 955 doesn't look flashy, but it's one of the best GPS running watches you can buy right now.
+One of the biggest selling points is the incredibly accurate multi-band GPS, which can be set to switch to single-band mode in areas with good reception to conserve battery life.
+During a pre-measured 10km test run, it was accurate to within a couple of meters, despite the route taking expert tester Cat Ellis through two long tunnels.

 The Forerunner 955 includes all of Garmin's latest tools as standard, including heart rate variability, training readiness, real time stamina, and much more.
 It gives you a truly comprehensive picture of your current fitness level, the impact of your workouts, and how you can adapt your training plan to achieve your goals.